shane-downs/TrendLens/README.md

 **unordered_map:**
   Contains attributes self.map and self.size.
 Attribute self.map is what holds the actual data and self.size is the number of unique Article objects in our map.
   Keys in our map are the keywords of articles, values are lists of all the articles with that keyword.
 Keys/keywords are NOT case-sensitive.

+  InsertAll(articleList) - takes a parameter articleList which is a list of Article objects.
+Returns nothing.
+We insert every Article object in the list into the
+    unordered map via the insertion function of the hash table.
+We also increment the size of the map.
+    O(n) where n is the number of Article objects in the articleList parameter.

   ClearMap() - erases all the data inside the map by replacing self.map with a new instance of the HashTable class.
     O(1)